tomoya-sasaki/Code_Tips/C-Cpp/Basics.md

 |    %f    | float (see also the note below) |
 |    %s    |              string             |
 There are other Format Specifiers as well.

+## Single quote and double quote
+In C and in C++ single quotes identify a single character, while double quotes create a string literal.

 ## Sites
 * [C++入門](http://www.asahi-net.or.jp/~yf8k-kbys/newcpp0.html)